Review damning of Waikato DHB leadership, governance; highlights financial instability

 There was also a need for the DHB to work with primary and non-government providers to capture all of the region's patients.

-In releasing the document, lead commissioner Dr Karen Poutasi said the review highlighted poor accountability, inconsistent application for investment and a lack of a performance framework.
+Lead commissioner Poutasi said the review highlighted poor accountability, inconsistent application for investment and a lack of a performance framework.

 "It paints a picture of where there are opportunities for improvement while continuing to provide excellent patient care."